 What wind rating do shingles need in Raleigh?

-Raleigh’s design wind speed is 110-120 mph for standard residential structures (Risk Category II) according to current building codes.
-Asphalt shingles must be tested per ASTM D7158 and meet appropriate classification requirements—typically Class G (120 mph) or Class H (150 mph) ratings.
-Given Raleigh’s exposure to tropical storm remnants and severe thunderstorms, many contractors recommend Class H shingles for optimal protection during roof replacement in Raleigh, NC.
+The ultimate design wind speed for the inland Raleigh/Triangle area is roughly 90–110 mph for standard residential structures (Risk Category II) under ASCE 7-16.
+Asphalt shingles must be tested per ASTM D7158 and carry the classification appropriate to that design wind speed.
+In practice we default to Class G (120 mph) or Class H (150 mph) shingles on Raleigh homes, since both exceed the local requirement and the extra margin costs very little during roof replacement in Raleigh, NC.

 How much does roof replacement cost in Wake County in 2026?

 The average cost for shingle roof replacement in Wake County ranges from $6,380 to $8,100 in 2026, though prices vary significantly based on roof size, pitch, complexity, and material choices.
 Most Raleigh homeowners pay between $5,000 and $15,000 for a complete roof replacement, with costs ranging from $3.00 to $10.00 per square foot installed.
-Premium materials, steep pitches, multi-level rooflines, and additional work to meet current Wake County building codes can increase costs.
+Premium materials, steep pitches, multi-level rooflines, and structural decking repair can increase costs.
 Contact Big Bear Roofing for a free, detailed estimate specific to your home.

 When did the new North Carolina building codes take effect?